hibernate/hibernate-orm/README.md

 * [Gradle User Guide](https://docs.gradle.org/current/userguide/userguide_single.html) is a typical user guide in that it follows a topical approach to describing all of the capabilities of Gradle.
-* [Gradle DSL Guide](https://docs.gradle.org/current/dsl/index.html) is quite unique and excellent in quickly getting up to speed on certain aspects of Gradle.
+* [Gradle DSL Guide](https://docs.gradle.org/current/dsl/index.html) is unique and excellent in quickly getting up to speed on certain aspects of Gradle.